 The software designer works closely with the software developer to ensure that the design meets needs for the solution.
 It is also important to ensure that the software is able to interact well with other applications that are currently in use.

-A software designer exhibits capabilities in line with the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Workforce Capability Success Profile.
+A software designer exhibits a combination of capabilities from the Skills Framework for the Information Age (SFIA) and from the Queensland Public Service Leadership competencies for Queensland Framework.

 Within the SFIA profile, the software designer has level 4 and 5 capabilities, i.e. enables, ensures and advises on the skills outlined below.

-Designs, codes, tests, corrects and documents complex programs and scripts from agreed specifications, and subsequent iterations, using agreed standards and tools, to achieve a well engineered result.
-Takes part in reviews of own work and leads reviews of colleagues' work.
+Designs, codes, verifies, tests, documents, amends and refactors complex programs/scripts and integration software services.
+Contributes to selection of the software development approach for projects, selecting appropriately from predictive (plan-driven) approaches or adaptive (iterative/agile) approaches.
+Applies agreed standards and tools, to achieve well-engineered outcomes.
+Participates in reviews of own work and leads reviews of colleagues' work.